Alif Allah Aur Insaan: Home media

 In late January 2017, Hum Network protected all its episodes from YouTube and the series had no episodes available in the Pakistani region.
 All episodes of Alif Allah Aur Insaan were available on Hum's official site.
-But by June 2017, the channel opened there episodes on YouTube once again and as a result all the episodes were available in Pakistan. iflix contracted Hum Network and screened all of Hum TV's Shows after syndication, the series remained the part of the same contract.
+But by June 2017, the channel opened their episodes on YouTube once again and as a result all the episodes were available in Pakistan. iflix contracted Hum Network and screened all of Hum TV's Shows after syndication, the series remained the part of the same contract.
 In August 2019, all episodes were again uploaded by Hum TV on its official YouTube channel but this time the music was muted.

 Reception

 Ratings

 After Alif Allah Aur Insaan's premier, Hum TV claimed on their Facebook page that they had received the highest rating with Alif Allah Aur Insaan gaining 5.5 TV Rating Points (TRP) leading the 8:00 pm PST / 20:00 GMT time slot just within the pilot episode.
 On 4 May 2017, Hum TV provided another rating information given by Media Logic and Kantar Media according to which Alif Allah Aur Insaan once again dominated the Tuesday timeslot with a 5.4 TRP on its second episode.
 The next week, the series received 5 Ratings.
 On 16 May 2017, there was competition amongst the TV Channels where ‘’Alif Allah Aur Insaan’’ once again dominated the time slot with 4.5 TRP on its fourth episode.
 Despite facing a 0.5 rating decrease (to last week) the channel still managed to receive the first rank.
 According to the same source there was a competition with the channel ARY Digital which came in second delivering 2.0 TRP.

 On its fifth episode the series once again averaged higher ratings of 5.0 TRP but there was a competition seen where ARY increased to 4.0 TRP.
 On its sixth episode it increased its TRP reach to 5.1.
 In June 2017 there was no rating information provided by the channel since it had no transmissions for the month of Ramadan.
 During the entire month, ARY Digital dominated the top rank with its game show Jeeto Pakistan, followed by Bol News as second rank, Alif Allah Aur Insaan dominated the third rank.
 On 7 July, Hum TV announced that they had received a 4.5 TRP on average with Alif Allah Aur Insaan's eleventh episode and had also dominated the top rank.
 With its thirteenth episode the series received its highest ratings of all bringing 7.4 TRPs on average.
 Whereas on its fourteenth episode it led the Tuesday day slot with 5.9 TRPs on average.